Yosemite Trekker @ thecityedition.com ----- Post #21 - July 24, 2010

 A Day at the Beach

-Boy, there's nothing like kicking back and doing absolutely nothing inside the most famous national park in the country.
-While the more restless and ambitious bi-peds are bent on sauntering off for that 20-mile hike up the side of Half Dome and other sheer cliff faces, here you'll find me in my Speedo -- breathing, baking, shivering, listening to music (other people's), watching the kids, playing fetch with the dogs and resolving to never return to the civilizatized world for as long as I live.
+There's nothing like kicking back and doing absolutely nothing inside the most famous national park in the world.
+While more restless and ambitious tourists saunter off at daybreak to hike up the side of Half Dome and other sheer cliff faces, you'll find here me in my Speedo by around 10 a.m. -- baking in the sun, cooling off in the water, listening to music (i.e. other people's radios), watching dogs and kids play, and wishing I never had to return to civilization.

 ---

 There are the little drawbacks, of course.
-For one thing, the water is so cold here, most swimmers step out of it looking like cherry or grape popsicles.
-The current was snow a few hours earlier, so the hot air temperature hardly figures into the picture.
-On the other hand, submerging yourself in it is the most invigorating experience imaginable.
-If you're one of those brooding sorts who can never stop your internal dialog, trust me, this will do the trick.
+For one thing, the water is so cold, when you step out of it, you look like a grape popsicle.
+After all, this river was snow on a mountain side only a few hours earlier.
+On the other hand, submerging yourself in the deep is an invigorating experience on any given scorching afternoon.
+If you're one of those brooding sorts of people who can never stop your internal dialog, trust me, this will do the trick.

 ---